Sleighs/chat-plus/README.md

 ChatPlus is a lightweight browser extension that adds features to livestream chats on Rumble.com.
 The goal for this extension is to improve the Rumble chat experience for viewers and streamers.

 ### Features
-- Improved username mention visibility by highlighting mentioned usernames
+- Highlighed usernames mentions
-- Easier username referencing with @ username tagging
+- Easy @ username tagging
-- Username colors for better visibility
+- Full window chat mode
-- Play Video on page load
+- Username colors that promote visibility
-- (In development) Full window chat for portability
+- Option to play Rumble videos when the page loads

 ## Installation